 Strong connections with the 3 faculty compliment the MOSAIC program.
 The importance of faculty commitment to this program is affirmed by out of class involvement with students at meals, study sessions, field trips, theatre trips, and receptions.

 In the fall, MOSAIC students are enrolled together in University 102 (First Year Experience Transitions course).
 MOSAIC students are also enrolled together in a yearlong course specially reserved for MOSAIC students related to the theme of social justice and diversity, while earning GE credit.
 The classes are integrated into the programs and activities offered in the residential community.
 Therefore, students can apply what they are learning in one class to all the classes and what they are engaging in outside of the classroom.

 We know the value of learning through doing and strive to teach our students about the Sonoma State and surrounding community through direct engagement.
 A variety of service-learning and civic engagement projects are woven into the curriculum to give students direct experience in their field of interest, contribute to our local community, and build pride in what MOSAIC students can accomplish.

 The First Year Experience course is the cornerstone for the MOSAIC theme by providing a base from which integration and collaboration among the courses linked to each theme stem.

-2. Choose your desired Living-Learning Community (Academic Themed or Interest Themed area) when you complete your online Housing License Agreement.
+- Select MOSAIC as your desired Academic Community when you complete your online Housing License Agreement.
 This process takes place through the Housing Office in the spring.